 If you have a condition which is likely to affect your personal learning over time, speak to us.
 If you think you have a learning difficulty that has not been identified yet, get in touch with us and we can guide you through the process to find out.

 The main thing to be aware of when accessing ALS support is not your condition, but how it impacts on your learning and assessment.
 Find out more about how we can help you.

-You can keep up to date with what the ALS team is up to - including Jack, our ALS dog - on our blog, Level Playing Fields.
+You can keep up to date with what the ALS team is up to on our blog, Level Playing Fields.

 Watch our video